Pre-Surgical Screening Information

-Before you have your surgery, you will be asked to complete our pre-surgical screen.
-This screen will ask about your heath history and current medications and helps us to take great care of you.
+Before you have your surgery, you will be asked to complete a pre-surgical screen.
+This screen will ask about your heath history and current medications and will helps us to take great care of you.

 There are two ways to complete this screening:

-A. MYCHART: This is the preferred and fastest method for us to get in contact with you.
-This form will be sent to you electronically for completion if you have an active patient portal.
+A. MyChart: This is the preferred and fastest method for us to get in contact with you.
+This form will be sent to you electronically for completion if you have a MyChart account.
 Once completed our screening nurses will review it and contact you with any questions.

-B. Telephone screening call: you will be contacted by one of our screening nurses over the phone to complete the screen with a nurse.
-Pre-Surgical Screening: (585) 262-9180
+B. Telephone screening call: you will receive a phone call by one of our screening nurses over the phone to complete the screen.
+Pre-Surgical Screening: (585) 262-9150

 You may need to meet with an anesthesia provider before your surgery.
 If you need to be seen, our scheduler will give you a call and arrange a convenient time to meet with a member of the anesthesiology team.

 Most medications are ok to continue without problem however there are some medications you may be asked to stop prior to surgery.
 On the morning of surgery, take only the medications you are instructed to take.
-Contact your surgeon or CPM with any questions.
+Contact your surgeon or the pre-surgical center with any questions.

-A. It is recommended that any herbal supplement, vitamin E, fish oil be stopped 7-10 days prior to surgery.
+A. It is recommended that any herbal supplement, vitamin E or fish oil be stopped 7-10 days prior to surgery.

-C. Certain weight loss medications can require holding prior to surgery: please don’t decide by yourself- talk to us or your surgeon for assistance.
+C. Certain weight loss medications: please don’t decide by yourself - talk to us or your surgeon for assistance.